 - Google Camera mod (I recommend the GCam Arnova for Mi A2 Lite you can find here, or find the one you prefer looking for here)

 - Package containing the boot.img and files for install GCam that you can download from here

-WARNING: the boot.img file contained in the archive refers to the Mi A2 Lite device with ROM V22.214.171.124.ODLMIFF.
-If you have a different ROM from this you have to provide to extract the boot.img file related to your version possibly downloading the ROM from here for Mi A2 e here for MI A2 Lite.
+ATTENTION: the file boot.img contained in the archive refers to the Mi A2 Lite device with ROM V184.108.40.206.ODLMIFF.
+If you have a different ROM than this, you need to extract the boot.img file for your version, possibly by downloading the ROM from here for Mi A2 e here for MI A2 Lite.
 Or do some research on the net but pay attention to what you download because you could bootloop your device.

-1) Go in Settings - System - Information on the phone - touch the voice repeatedly (seven times) "Build number" until enable Developer Options.
+1) Go in Settings - System - Information on the phone - touch the voice several times (seven times) "Build number" until enable Developer Options.

 2) Return to the previous screen and enter the Developer Options.
-Make sure it is activate the USB debug entry and then proceed to enable the option "OEM Unlocking".
+Make sure it is activate the USB debug entry and then provide to enable the option "OEM Unlock".

-3) Go to the folder where the ADB drivers are located (to understand the folder platform tools) and start a PowerShell command window (right mouse button + Shift key on the keyboard at the same time)
+3) Go inside the folder where the ADB drivers are located (so to speak the folder platform tools) and start a PowerShell command window (right mouse button + Shift key on the keyboard at the same time)

 4) Connect your smartphone to the PC in file transfer mode and from the PowerShell command window, give the command:

 5) If everything is ok, one must appear series of numbers and letters as shown in the image